mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Deep Dive
 **Security, Platoon.
 Cr100000 per month plus salaries and bonus.
 Ongoing.**
-Zirgamsa Ruaka Corporation (ZRC) is a resource- extraction firm focused on obtaining materials for the starship manufacturing industry.
+Zirgamsa Ruaka Corporation (ZRC) is a resource-extraction firm focused on obtaining materials for the starship manufacturing industry.
 ZRC is a well-funded firm whose lead investor is Achenaar Antilles, the sector-wide merchant line.
 ZRC is headquartered on